bot-astro/gpt-3-training-data/README.md

 # GPT-3 training data
 This repository holds the `training.jsonl` file.
-This file contains a set of question & answers that are used to train a chatGPT model.
+This file contains a set of questions & answers that are used to train a chatGPT model.

 This way it's possible to train chatGPT to respond to questions regarding Astro, helping users understand and use the bot without the need to wait for human support.

 ## Contribute
-To contributo simply fork this repository, add your set of questions and answers and then make a pull request.
+To contribute simply fork this repository, add your set of questions and answers and then make a pull request.

-### Format of training file
+✨ You will receive a special `@Contributor` role in the [Support Server](https://astro-bot.space/support) of Astro for helping with the project!

+## File format
 The file `training.jsonl` has a json object for each line.
 Each json object **MUST** have the following form:
 ```json